-To start making this Campfire Dutch Oven Recipe, go ahead and heat coals in the campfire ring, or make someone else do it while you dice the onion.
+Start by heating coals in a campfire ring, or have someone else do it while you dice the onion.
 (Thank you, husband!)

 Be careful, because, you know... you're cooking over an open fire.
 Don't burn yourself!